forsaoss/cc-ol/open-library-api-use-case.md

 ```
 This returns a lot of metadata about the book, most of which we don't need for this use case.
 The *ONLY* field we need for this use case is `number_of_pages` which gives the exact number of pages for that book.
 Contrast that with the `number_of_pages_median` of a Work which is the median number of pages across all Editions of that Work; unless there's only one book in the Work, `number_of_pages_median` and `number_of_pages` very likely will be different.

-Making an API call just to get the number of pages is expensive: it's an entire addtional API call for one value!
+Making an API call just to get the number of pages is expensive: it's an entire additional API call for one value!
 If you are needing to keep the API calls to an absolute minimum, you could:
 * Suffice and use the `number_of_pages_median` as the page count for a given book.
 It may not be exact but it should be close!
 * Look at `editions.numFound` at the Edition-level.
 If it is exactly 1 you can be confident that the book's `number_of_pages` is the same as `number_of_pages_median` at the Work-level, and avoid the extra Books API call to get the page count.